team-soteria/rback/README.md

 ## Background

-How it works is that `rback` issues the following five queries:
+How it works is that `rback` issues the following five queries by shelling out to `kubectl`:

 ```sh
 kubectl get sa --all-namespaces --output json